IoT Patterns — Managed IoT Data Services

 [ Cross Post from Authors Blog ]

-The Managed Data Services is an architectural design pattern.
-It has three models that can be used by IT departments of that deliver IoT services to their Operation (OT) teams, or by an IoT service provider as three models to deliver value to their customers.
+The Managed IoT Data Services is an architectural pattern.
+It has three models that can be used by IT departments of enterprises that deliver IoT services to their Operation (OT) teams, or by an IoT service provider as three models to deliver value to their customers.
 This pattern focuses on the data collection and data consumption parts of an IoT platform or solution and not the device management aspects of it.

 This pattern has been documented using the TOGAF template for architecture patterns.
 Source: https://pubs.opengroup.org/architecture/togaf9-doc/arch/chap22.html